nv-legate/multimesh-jax/_sources/index.rst

 MultiMesh for JAX: MPMD auto-sharding for JAX
 ======================================

-MultiMesh for JAX provides a framework for creating `task` contexts within large computations.
+MultiMesh for JAX provides a framework for creating `task` contexts within jitted computations, allowing different subcomputations to be placed on different GPU submeshes.
+These `task` computations can be combined inside a global `jit` with data resharding across submeshes occurring automatically.
+MultiMesh therefore enable pipeline parallelism to be easily expressed.
-This allows different subcomputations to be placed on different GPU submeshes to implement, e.g. pipeline parallelism.
-It also enables flexibly resharding tensors based on logical names.
+Standard Jax SPMD sharding idioms can be used within each `task`, enabling full N-dimension parallelism.

 .. grid:: 2
    :margin: 0